famous05/bezier-curve-3d/README.md

 ### BezierLite
-BezierLite is a simple Bezier library for constructing weighted control points Bezier curves.
+BezierLite is a simple Bezier library for constructing Bezier curves.
+It is not yet finalised
-It is being rewritten and in a work in progress state

 ### License
 This code is available under the GNU General Public License v3.
 You should have received a copy of the GNU General Public License